 - We ended the last section viewing the hourly concentration contribution of one particle as it was transported and dispersed along its path.
 Lets start by reducing the number of output frames to every three hours rather than hourly.
 Open the Concentration / Setup Run / Grids menu and change the last line from 01 01 00 to 01 03 00.
 Save to close all the setup menus.
 Then open the Advanced / Configuration Setup / Concentration / Release Number limits (Menu #4) and change the Particles Released per Cycle from 1 to 100.
 Save to close and exit all menus.

 - Now Run Model, open the contour display menu and when complete, view each of the four frames (at 20Z, 23Z, 02Z, and 05Z).
-Note at the inital time, all the particles are close together and the pattern is continuous, but as the particles spread out due to turbulence and vertical wind shear, the results quickly degrade and by the last frame it almost appears that each of the 100 particles are individually visible.
+Note at the initial time, all the particles are close together and the pattern is continuous, but as the particles spread out due to turbulence and vertical wind shear, the results quickly degrade and by the last frame each of the 100 particles are individually visible.
+Also take note of the maximum concentration.

 - Previously we found that the simulation results for a given particle release rate were sensitive to averaging time.
 A similar sensitivity exists with regard to the concentration grid size.
 To run a simulation with a finer resolution grid, open the Concentration / Setup Run / Grids menu to change the spacing of the grid from 0.05 to 0.005 in both latitude and longitude.
 One degree spacing is approximately 100 km, so 0.005 degree spacing is about half a kilometer.
 Note that a grid center specification of zero means that the concentration is centered over the release point.
 Save to close the menu and then run the model.
 Note this simulation will take a lot more time than the previous one with the 0.05 deg grid.